Boondi Raita (Chickpea Dumplings in Yogurt)

 Arhar or Toor Daal

-Arhar daal, also known as Toor daal or pigeon pea is the most commonly cooked daal in India.
-In North-Eastern India Arhar Daal is cooked almost every day for lunch or dinner.
-My mom would sometimes add a seasonal vegetable to daal such as squash or taro root and season it with raw mango slices […]
+Arhar Daal, also known as Toor Daal or pigeon pea, is India’s most commonly cooked Daal.
+In North-Eastern India, it is cooked for lunch or dinner almost daily.
+My mom would sometimes add a seasonal vegetable to Daal, such as squash or taro root, and season it with raw mango slices during the summer for […]

 Aloo Gobhi (Roasted Potatoes and Cauliflower)